W1TR Antenna Switches

 The antenna switching network allows switching of all the antennas among all the rigs.

-The backup rigs have separate antennas for the (3) primary USAF MARS region frequencies for simultaneous access to all MARS and one of the HAM frequencies from the main shack in the cellar (if they are disconnected from the main switching tree and are connected directly to the appropriate rigs).
+The backup rigs have separate antennas for the (3) primary Government Emergency Service NE CONUS frequencies for simultaneous access to all frequencies from the main shack in the cellar (if they are disconnected from the main switching tree and are connected directly to the appropriate rigs).

 Antenna Switch Controls